 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by ROC on April 2, 2013 and has 337 pages.
+urban fantasy that was published by ROC on April 2, 2013 and has 337 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Raven Cursed, An Apple for the Creature, Death's Rival, Kicking It, Blood in Her Veins, Mercy Blade, Shadow Rites, Bloodring, Seraphs

 Sixth in the Jane Yellowrock urban fantasy series revolving around a skinwalker who hunts vampires.
 This particular story is set back in Natchez.